momo4826/momo4826.github.io/_posts/Java/2023-01-03-basics-about-java.md

    * so when we pass a variable as an argument to a method, we need to check if the **static type** of the argument is compatible to the parameter type
    * so when we call a method through an instance, we need to find if there is such a method in the static type class of the instance(or its superclass).
 If there is one, then we can further check if there is an overriden version of this method in the dynamic type class.
 3. Overridden **non-static** methods are selected at **run time** based on **dynamic type**. **Everything else is based on static type**, including overloaded methods.
-4. You can do casting `(SpecificType) variableWithGerneralStaticType`, it may not raise any compile error, but it definitely will raise a runtime error, because it's illegal to say "a variable with general static type is-a specific type", in other words, a memory box  cannot hold its parent type.
+4. You can do casting `(SpecificType) variableWithGerneralStaticType`, it may not raise any compile error, but it definitely will raise a **runtime error**, because it's illegal to say "a variable with general static type is-a specific type", in other words, a memory box  cannot hold its parent type.

 ### Overriding VS overloading
 If a “subclass” has a method with the **exact same signature** as in the  “superclass”, we say the subclass overrides the method.
 (An overriding method can also return a subtype of the type returned by the overridden method.
 This subtype is called a covariant return type.)